 Using a TentBox roof tent in strong winds

-It can seem a little daunting setting up camp on a windy night in a TentBox raised from the ground, however, it is impossible for wind to blow a TentBox shut.
+It can seem a little daunting setting up camp on a windy night in a TentBox raised from the ground, however we've designed each model with strong winds in mind.

 Gas struts